Fortress-Wars/FortressWars-Wiki/docs/templates/MageKit.md

 <!-- tabs:start -->
 #### **Spell Wand**
 ## Spell Wand
-An item used to cast spells.
+A weapon that is used to cast spells.
+Casting spells costs mana and each spell has a cooldown.

 ### Casting
 - _Spell_1_ *(Left-Click)*